RhetTbull/osxphotos/API_README.md

 writer.write_exif_data(filepath, options)
 ```

-You can also retrieve the dictionary that will be used to write the metadata without actually writing to file using `ExifTool().exiftool_dict()`.
+You can also retrieve the dictionary that will be used to write the metadata without actually writing to file using `ExifWriter().exiftool_dict()`.

 The JSON string for the exiftool sidecar can be retrieved using the function `exiftool_json_sidecar` which has the following signature: